Marketing managers can make it all happen, by design.

 Though most marketing managers work during regular business hours, the job may require additional work hours to meet tight project deadlines.
 A marketing manager is expected to “make it happen.”
 Some marketing management positions, especially those for large or intentional companies, may require a lot of travel.

 In the world of marketing, confidence and creative problem solving go a long way.
 It is not uncommon for a marketing manager to begin in an entry-level advertising position and work upward through the company after demonstrating a positive performance record.

-The U.S. Bureau of Labor Statistics lists the 2014 median salary for Marketing Managers as $123,450, showing that the marketing role is highly valued as a person attains success and seniority.
-The Federal Occupational Outlook Handbook predicts that overall employment for marketing managers will grow by 9 percent from 2014 to 2024, outpacing the rest of the economy.
+The U.S. Bureau of Labor Statistics lists the 2022 median salary for Marketing Managers as $138,730 showing that the marketing role is highly valued as a person attains success and seniority.
+The Federal Occupational Outlook Handbook predicts that overall employment for marketing managers will grow by 6% from 2022 to 2032, outpacing the rest of the economy.
 (Of course, if those marketers do their jobs, the demand for their services may grow faster!)

 Sterling Properties. – Sacramento, CA